hkaest/dbus-opendtu-DC-load/README.md

 `/data/dbus-opendtu/restart.sh` restarts the service - e.g. after a config.ini change.

-This also clears the logfile, so you can see the latest output in `/data/dbus-opendtu/current.log`.
+This also clears the logfile, so you can see the latest output in `nano /data/dbus-opendtu/current.log`.

 ### How to uninstall